Same-day Filing

 If you choose to be taxed as a corporation, corporate tax rules apply and the corporation itself is taxed.
 This means the corporation pays income tax on its net earnings and the owners/members pay income tax on any dividends they receive.
 In Arizona, the corporate tax rate is 6.968% of net income.

-In Arizona, there are also other types of taxes that you or your LLC may be responsible for.
+In Arizona, there are other types of taxes that you or your LLC may be responsible for.
 It’s best to work with an experienced professional who knows state laws and regulations for LLCs.

 How LLCs Pay State Income Tax